kragen/derctuo/markdown/scribal-basic.md

 line in high-level BASIC, it would be so slow that you could see it drawing each individual pixel, even on the IBM PC Jr, which ran at almost 1 MIPS but only [about 0.2 Dhrystone MIPS][1].
-So BASIC was too slow to be used as other than a "scripting language" in that sense.
+So BASIC was too slow to be used as other than a “scripting language” in that sense.

 [1]: http://www.netlib.org/performance/html/dhrystone.data.col1.html

-However, the great *benefit* provided by the system-code/user-code distinction was that your BASIC program couldn't corrupt the system's structures, at least until you pierced the veil with PEEK and POKE.
+However, the great *benefit* provided by the system-code/user-code distinction was that your BASIC program couldn’t corrupt the system’s structures, at least until you pierced the veil with PEEK and POKE.
-When you interrupted your program — a common thing to do to fix bugs you'd just noticed, or to recover from an infinite loop — BASIC would tell you you were at some line number or other, not in the middle of some internal Bresenham-point-calculation routine invoked by LINE.
-On one hand, this did not facilitate studying and extending the system, but on the other hand, it meant that the behavior you saw was always explicable in terms of your program — you didn't *have* to study and extend the underlying system to debug your program.
+When you interrupted your program — a common thing to do to fix bugs you’d just noticed, or to recover from an infinite loop — BASIC would tell you you were at some line number or other, not in the middle of some internal Bresenham-point-calculation routine invoked by LINE.
+On one hand, this did not facilitate studying and extending the system, but on the other hand, it meant that the behavior you saw was always explicable in terms of your program — you didn’t *have* to study and extend the underlying system to debug your program.

-(Vaguely related thought: transactions simplify debugging and error recovery, at least as long as they don't make debugging impossible.
+(Vaguely related thought: transactions simplify debugging and error recovery, at least as long as they don’t make debugging impossible.
 What if every subroutine call were a nested transaction?
 It would simplify exception handling, too, since rolling back the transaction would eliminate any need for running user-defined cleanup code.
 See